-- Business financials.
-What is the park’s recurring net operating revenue and how has it performed over the past five years?
+- Business finances.
+What is the park’s recurring net operating revenue, and how has it performed over the past five years?
 Are there opportunities for growth or improvement?
 If buying as an investment, you’ll also need to consider the financial stability of its tenants.

 - Reason for sale.
-Are they looking to make a profit or is there a more serious underlying reason why they want to offload the park?
+Are the current owners looking to make a profit, or is there a more serious underlying reason why they want to offload the park?